apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 case class Item(categories: Option[List[String]])
 ```

 `eventsDb.find(...)` specifies the events that you want to read.
-In this case, "user view item" events are read and then each event is mapped to a `ViewEvent()` object.
+In this case, "user view item" events are read and then each is mapped to a `ViewEvent()` object.

 ```scala